r360rn/RemovingUnusedPrinters/README.md

 # RemovingUnusedPrinters

-Deletes printers for user which run this script from $Printers array and write logs to $LogFolder.
+Deletes printers for user which run this script.
+Printers which descripbed in $Printers array will be deleted and logs writed to $LogFolder.
 Can be applied via Group Policy for User Configuration.